emperorofmars/stf-unity/STF/Docs/gltf_doesnt_work_as_an_interchange_format.md

 glTF 2.0 was released over 8 years ago.
 This is its current state.

 # Conclusion
-At least a JPEG is smaller than the PNG image. glTF files tend to be far larger than the original project file, for example due to the need to bake animations, while still loosing a lot of information.
+At least a JPEG is smaller than the PNG or PSD image. glTF files tend to be far larger than the original project file, for example due to the need to bake animations, while still loosing a lot of information.

-I am not convinced glTF 2.0 is intended for 3d Assets in a video game context.
+I am not convinced glTF 2.0 is intended for 3d Assets in a video game developement context.

 I would like for a format to exist which is.